kubewarden/docs/src/tasks.md

     the creation of Pods that have at least a privileged container defined.
   ```

-- *Evaluate the policy*: assess the policy and, if available, find the right configuration values to match your requirements
+- *Evaluate the policy*: Assess the policy and, if available, find the right configuration values to match your requirements.

   > NOTE: Familiarity with [Kubernetes REST APIs](https://kubernetes.io/docs/reference/) is a prerequisite.